Forex Transaction and Transfer Costs

 - Transfer Fee; this varies from provider to provider (usually banks) and can be as much as £35 in the UK and $30 in Australia.
 This can be significant in percentage terms if relatively small amounts of money are involved and is a real deterrent to regular transfers.

 - Exchange Rate: this is where you can lose substantial amounts of money.
 New expatriates will often calculate the Australian or other foreign currency value of a transfer by dividing or multiplying the sum by the headline foreign currency (forex) rates appearing on television or newspapers.
-In fact, the rate quoted is usually the Interbank rate the rate at which international banks will exchange deposits.
-This can be likened to the “wholesale rate” and banks and other foreign exchange providers build as much as 2.5% margin into their exchange rates when it comes to buying and selling currencies for individual clients (and sometimes more in less developed countries).
+In fact, the rate quoted is usually the Interbank rate - the rate at which international banks will exchange deposits.
+This can be likened to the “wholesale rate” and banks and other foreign exchange providers build as much as a 2.5% or more margin into their exchange rates when it comes to buying and selling currencies for individual clients.

 If you are shopping around for a rate in the future you will need to talk in terms of the “margin over the interbank rate” that you will be charged.
 Most bank staff will “not have a clue” what you are talking about and you will first need to establish the correct point of contact in the bank – which is usually the Treasury department.